SAP-samples/btp-dc-samples/docs/pages/bookshop/1_3_setup_hana.md

    Click on your new instance (for example devhanainstance).
 Check you have enough free ressources (which should be the case in a fresh instance with defaults).

-4. Switch to your Space, where you installed HANA Cloud. <br>
+4. Switch to your Cloud Foundry Space, where you installed HANA Cloud.
+For example "dev".

 5. Click on "SAP HANA Cloud".
-Open the Database Explorer.
+Your SAP HANA Database Instances will be listed.

    ![](images/hdbsetup/0_hanasetup_9_opendbexpl.png)